Sean-SoMG/Quaddle/README.md

 ## PC + mobile controls

-- Tap/click any grid square to move the shape anchor there.
+- Left click/tap a legal grid position to place immediately.
-- Tap/click a legal position to place immediately.
+- Right click on PC rotates the current shape by 90°.
-- Or use **Place Shape** button for explicit confirmation.
+- **Place Shape** can still be used for explicit confirmation after positioning.
 - On mobile, use the on-screen arrow controls to fine-tune anchor position.